-Scuba diving regulators are one of the biggest purchases you will make as a diver.
-There are many factors to consider when deciding what is best for you.
-Don’t choose something you might regret later.
+Diving regulators are one of the biggest purchases you will make as a diver and there are many factors to consider when deciding what is best for you.

-Regulators are tested and rated on their ability to supply volume of gas and their work of breathing.
-Higher performance regulators can supply greater volumes of gas and have an easier work of breathing.
-Supplying higher volume of gas is typically only an issue when deep technical diving – due to the increased density of gas being breathed.
+Regulators are tested and rated on their ability to supply the volume of gas and their work of breathing.
+Higher-performance regulators can supply greater volumes of gas at deeper depths, and still have easier work breathing.
+Supplying a higher volume of gas is typically only an issue when deep technical diving; due to the increased density of gas being breathed.

 Also, consider whether the regulator is balanced or unbalanced and if it is environmentally sealed; making it more or less suitable for cold water diving.